jmagraken/Units-and-Currency-Converter-Chrome-Extension/README.md

 User may input measurement in a variety of formats (e.g. "12kg", "12 kg", "12 kilograms").

 Currency exchange rates are retrieved using an API by APILayer.

+TO TEST EXTENSION, CLONE REPOSITORY AND OPEN "popup.html".